Mission Wealth Management LP Acquires New Holdings in Chart Industries, Inc. (NASDAQ:GTLS)

 Mission Wealth Management LP acquired a new stake in shares of Chart Industries, Inc. (NASDAQ:GTLS) during the 2nd quarter, HoldingsChannel reports.
 The institutional investor acquired 1,400 shares of the industrial products company’s stock, valued at approximately $205,000.

 A number of other hedge funds have also modified their holdings of the stock. abrdn plc increased its holdings in Chart Industries by 2,365.5% during the second quarter. abrdn plc now owns 65,213 shares of the industrial products company’s stock valued at $9,542,000 after buying an additional 62,568 shares during the period.
-State Board of Administration of Florida Retirement System increased its holdings in Chart Industries by 6.7% during the second quarter.
-State Board of Administration of Florida Retirement System now owns 14,301 shares of the industrial products company’s stock valued at $2,093,000 after buying an additional 903 shares during the period.
-Citigroup Inc. increased its holdings in Chart Industries by 63.9% during the second quarter.
-Citigroup Inc. now owns 20,628 shares of the industrial products company’s stock valued at $3,018,000 after buying an additional 8,040 shares during the period.
+State Board of Administration of Florida Retirement System boosted its stake in Chart Industries by 6.7% in the second quarter.
+State Board of Administration of Florida Retirement System now owns 14,301 shares of the industrial products company’s stock valued at $2,093,000 after acquiring an additional 903 shares in the last quarter.
+Citigroup Inc. boosted its stake in Chart Industries by 63.9% in the second quarter.
+Citigroup Inc. now owns 20,628 shares of the industrial products company’s stock valued at $3,018,000 after acquiring an additional 8,040 shares in the last quarter.
 Duality Advisers LP acquired a new stake in Chart Industries in the second quarter valued at approximately $306,000.
 Finally, Level Four Advisory Services LLC boosted its stake in Chart Industries by 95.0% in the second quarter.
 Level Four Advisory Services LLC now owns 3,670 shares of the industrial products company’s stock valued at $537,000 after acquiring an additional 1,788 shares in the last quarter.

 In related news, CTO Douglas A. Jr. Ducote sold 2,250 shares of the firm’s stock in a transaction on Wednesday, September 8th.
 The shares were sold at an average price of $191.50, for a total transaction of $430,875.00.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
 Company insiders own 0.63% of the company’s stock.